Sun, Sep 29, 2019

 Long story short, years ago, soon after I became what was then called “Senior Pastor” and we were running 225 in attendance, I began to experience what has now become a constant and insurmountable weight and overwhelming tension of my personal inability to effectively keep life’s many plates spinning, minister to people personally, give people the attention they deserve, manage relationships well, yada, yada, yada… This may sound dumb to some of you who somehow deal with life’s pressures well(er than me; please, what is your secret sauce?!), but it is a constant struggle for me and my family that has tempted me, more times than I can count, to quit church ministry altogether.
 So I felt the need to address this openly and honestly, to provide, as best I’m able, an apology to so many of you who are affected.

 This tension plays out in many ways, but here’s a prime example: There are currently hundreds of emails, messages, voicemails, written/verbal requests, passing conversations ending in tentative meetings/meals/coffee, etc., that I cannot and will not ever get to.
 (Believe me, as a certifiable Type A perfectionist who got into ministry in the first place to care for people, each one of those failures to respond or follow-up hurts!)
 The reality is that every one of those has a person with needs on the other side, waiting and wondering if I care enough to respond.
 I’m sorry if you have been or are one of those people.
 I do care, and I hate that you might feel uncared for or forgotten by me.
 I love you, I love this church, and I love our amazing people, and I want nothing more than for us to minister to one another effectively, in person, face-to-face, and in ways that provide great personal pastoral care to everyone!
 But, not only is it not practical in any church larger than 50 for me to try to make that personal care happen, I have learned it is dangerous for me to lose myself in work and ministry.
 I have to do better with the personal boundaries of taking care of myself and spending time with my family.
-I’ve not done right by them, and that needs to change, because I’ve been too burnout more than once, I feel myself getting there again lately, and I want to be around to minister alongside FCC for decades to come.
+I’ve not done right by them, and that needs to change, because I’ve been to burnout more than once, I feel myself getting there again lately, and I want to be around to minister alongside FCC for decades to come.

 So, I’m sorry if you have felt ignored by me.
 I promise it’s not intentional.
 It’s just plain survival and trying to stay afloat.
 (Btw, many of our staff, just like many of you, feel this same overwhelm with our inability to keep the plates spinning, relationally.
 The manic pace and ease-of-commmunication-and-access in modern life makes maintaining healthy boundaries incredibly difficult, but no less important.
 Please pray for me, for our leaders, and for one another, that we do not become people marked by the unhealthy lack of boundaries that I’ve lived and, unfortunately, modeled.)

 Now… Often when I am apologizing to people and communicating my inability to care and follow-up well, keep the plates spinning, etc., they often ask about delegation (which I do like crazy), the role of other staff (who are already picking up my slack and have versions of their own overwhelm), and ways to help.
 I super appreciate that.
-So here’s the basic answer… (1) Give in to the idea, that we have begun to communicate frequently, that the front lines of personal and pastoral care at FCC happen as you Serve on the team (i.e., from/with Team Leaders) and Connect in a small group (i.e., from/with Small Group/Life Group Leaders).
+So here’s the basic answer… (1) Give in to the idea, that we communicate frequently and make explicit in Next Steps, that the front lines of personal and pastoral care at FCC happen as you Serve on the team (i.e., from/with Team Leaders) and Connect in a small group (i.e., from/with Small Group/Life Group Leaders).
 We are purposely structured so that the body takes care of itself well, in keeping with the “one anothers” in the New Testament.
 (And, btw, our Care Team, Serving Team Leaders, and Small Group/Life Group Leaders are absolutely Rocking it! when it comes to looking after those under their care!
 I hear stories all… the… time… of how well those who are serving and in a small group get really amazing care.)
 (2) Live the 7 Habits and pray for God to use your faithfulness to Help Greene County find and follow Jesus!
 Frankly, the more of us who serve Jesus well and live as if His glory is worth giving our lives to, the more the joy of seeing our church grow to make Jesus famous will sustain us all amid our daily struggle and failures.

 I love you all and I love that God has us together on this amazing journey of proclaiming the gospel to Greene County!
 Thanks for listening… and for being patient with my frequent failures.